Gerard Sutton (ophthalmologist): Career and research

 In 2010, Sutton became the inaugural Professor of Corneal and Refractive Surgery at the Sydney Eye Hospital and the University of Sydney.
 Here he established and continues to supervise the first university degree in the world for refractive vision correction surgery training.
 He also holds a clinical associate professor position at Auckland University.
 He continues to see patients as a partner at Vision Eye Institute, Chatswood.
 In late 2013, Sutton co-authored a book, “The Naked Eye”, with Dr Michael Lawless.
 The book provided an overview of laser refractive and lens surgery options for prospective patients and health practitioners in optometry and ophthalmology.

 He has developed local and international collaborative research relationships across ophthalmology and medical science.
 Recently with Professor Gordon Wallace of the University of Wollongong, the team developed a novel treatment for the repair of corneal wounds.
 This initiative developed into BIENCO, a world-first consortium aiming to develop scalable, bioengineered corneal tissue to address the global shortage of donor tissue in the treatment of corneal blindness.
+The bioengineered corneal tissue aims to replace current Keratoprosthesis options (artificial cornea) to help vision rehabilitation in corneal disease.
 Serving as project lead, BIENCO was awarded $35 million by the Australian Government through the Medical Research Future Fund (MRFF), one of the largest investments in ophthalmic innovation in Australia to date.
 BIENCO brings together leading experts in clinical medicine, bioengineering, and governance from the University of Sydney, University of Wollongong, University of Melbourne, Queensland University of Technology, the Centre for Eye Research Australia, and the NSW Organ and Tissue Donation Service.